 Furthermore, the product is wet and ETL damp-rated.
 That makes it suitable for your garage, just in case you leave the garage door open during a rainstorm.
 There shouldn’t be many situations where it gets wet, but it’s better to be safe than sorry.

-The Minka-Aire F896 is an excellent option if you have an oversized garage.
+The Minka-Aire F896 is an excellent option if you have a large garage.
 The only major complaint is that there’s no LED light included.
-You’ll definitely need to have some other type of garage lighting if you want to use this ceiling fan.
+You’ll need to have some other type of garage lighting if you want to use this ceiling fan.

 Finally, it isn’t cheap, so it only makes sense if you need an industrial-strength garage ceiling fan.